intel/dffml/docs/arch/alice/discussion/0035/reply_0003.md

 Single electron.
 Each system context is a possibility.
 On a search to see what one is the right one, no. To discover all possible system contexts.

+The universal blueprint binds schematics written in domain specific representations.
+It allows for knitting them together in different configurations by understanding their interfaces.
+Retaining domain specific representations maintains flexibility.
+Layers of abstraction can be shed during synthesis to create flows describable via domain specific representation within specific constraints (as defined by the system context).

+Example of shedding abstraction layers: UB says application written in Python passes data to application written in Rust.
+One possible domain specific representation: A Rust program with a Python interpreter built into it and the Python program built into it.